Annual Town Meeting

 Additional general information about warrant articles:

-- Depending on what your warrant is meant to achieve (ie, bylaw amendment, home rule petition) it may require additional action from other agencies, such as the Commonwealth of Massachusetts if it is approved at Town Meeting.
+- Depending on what your article is meant to achieve (ie, bylaw amendment, home rule petition, zoning change, funding request), even if it is approved by town meeting, it may require additional action, including action by other agencies, such as the Commonwealth of Massachusetts, or a ballot vote at a subsequent election.
 Do not assume that it will go into effect immediately upon passage.

 - If your warrant article is NOT recommended by the Finance Committee and you still want to proceed with it, you will need to prepare a positive motion for it and submit it to the Moderator in writing prior to Town Meeting.
 Limited assistance is available from the Town to help you with a positive motion.

-- If you have a funding proposal, please keep in mind that Town Meeting cannot mandate the funding for any more than the upcoming fiscal year.
+- If you have a funding proposal, please keep in mind that Town Meeting cannot mandate funding beyond the upcoming fiscal year; and, depending on what the item is, Town Meeting cannot mandate that the funds be spent (that happens at the discretion of your elected officials, the Select Board).